Are you ready for some football … food?! Participate in all the fun football festivities with these vegan game-day appetizers and treats.

 We adore Oh She Glows’ gourmet vegan version of this classic treat.
 We bet you that you may already have a few of the ingredients in your pantry, such as vanilla extract, chocolate chips, and Earth Balance buttery spread.

 These sugar cookies, courtesy of Fruit of Adventure, can be customized to fit the team that you’re rooting for.
-So, think blue or orange.
 Brilliant.

-Now that we’ve provided you with loads of vegan recipe options for your Super Bowl party, may the best team win!
+Now that we’ve provided you with loads of vegan recipe options for your football party, may the best team win!